About the program

 Applications from consortia of employers may be accepted, provided there is a lead employer who will be the main driver of the project and will hold the contract with the department.
 The lead employer would be responsible for the contract deliverables and outcomes.

 Job seekers on the jobactive, Transition to Work and ParentsNext caseloads are eligible to participate.

 For more information

-To find out more, contact the Employer and Workforce Strategies Team at firstname.lastname@example.org.
+To find out more, refer to the Frequently Asked Questions located under the left menu on this page, or contact the Employer and Workforce Strategies Team at email@example.com.